aabbtree77/esp32-vpn/README.md

 The DOIT DEVIT V1 ESP32-WROOM-32 development board is an inexpensive (sub 10-20$) board with an ambition to perform OS-free networking.
 There are so many ways of using such a board in IoT projects, and this memo documents my several years of experience and what I think is the best way to control an ESP32 device.
 The goal is to have a reliable full stack control without any 3rd party services.
 A suggested solution, for this moment (August 2022), is shown above.

 This is still largely a "Web2" way as one needs an additional Linux machine to run along with ESP32.
 The machine consumes electricity and needs to be configured.
 We do not really need this link, and neither MQTT is that important.
-In the ideal "Web3" world some day we will have an ESP32 as the IPFS node which will share a file with its IPNS link which will effectively become its "message board", punching through the moribund NAT.
+In the ideal "Web3" world some day we will have an ESP32 as the IPFS node which will share a file with its IPNS link which will effectively become its "message board", punching through NAT in the P2P way.

 ## Why Against a Third Party?